Staff at UAR

-Understanding Animal Research has a small London office.
+Understanding Animal Research has a London office with a small meeting room and desk space for visitors.
 The staff are:

 Wendy Jarrett Chief Executive

 Wendy has focused on science and health communication for most of the past 27 years.
 Her work has included awareness programmes on the risk factors for heart disease and male cancers and a campaign to persuade the UK food industry to reduce the amount of salt added to products.
 She is a trustee of the Blood Pressure Research Trust, a Vice President of the IAT and a member of the Home Office Animals in Science Committee.

 In 2004 Wendy joined the Coalition for Medical Progress (CMP), launching the People’s Petition in support of animal research, creating an image and video library of research animals and encouraging institutions to allow access to news cameras.
 She led on the merger of CMP with the Research Defence Society to create Understanding Animal Research.

 Since returning to UAR in 2012, Wendy has led the development of the Concordat on Openness on Animal Research, as well as setting up the European Animal Research Association.

 Bola Akanni Education and Outreach Officer